lblod/verenigingsregister-proxy-service/README.md

 ## Authentication & Token Management

-The service uses a multi-tenant authentication approach where each organization (linked to the session) has its own OAuth2 client credentials.
+The service uses a multi-tenant authentication approach where each organization (linked to the session) has its own OAuth2 client.

 ### Client ID Resolution